Abhilekhgautam/Tic_Tac_Toe/README.md

 Player with 3 continous symbols (horizontally,vertically or diagonally) wins.
 If no result can be concluded the game is draw.

+# Compatibilty
+Since the program contains platform specific header, this program only runs in the Windows Platform

 # Things to adjust

 Although the program runs, Single player mode still demands more, the moves are repetitive for the computer and sometimes it makes stupid decisions which can be improved.